Irene Paredes: Paris Saint-Germain

 In 2016, Paredes signed for Paris Saint-Germain.
-She played her first UEFA Women's Champions League season after joining PSG and reached the final, where her team lost 6–7 on penalties to Lyon.
+She played her first UEFA Champions League season after joining PSG and reached the final, where her team lost 6–7 on penalties to Lyon.

 On 31 May 2018, she won her first trophy with the club as PSG defeated Lyon 1–0 in the final of the 2018 Coupe de France Féminine.
 She was named as captain of PSG before the start of the 2018–19 season.

 In May 2019, Paredes extended her contract with PSG for two more years, keeping her at the club till 30 June 2021.
 On 21 September, Paredes played in her first final as captain as PSG were defeated 3–4 on penalties by Lyon in the inaugural Trophée des Championnes.

-On 4 June 2021, Paredes led PSG to their first ever league title, ending Lyon's run of 14 consecutive titles.
-She also led PSG to the semifinals of the Women's Champions League where her team lost to eventual champions Barcelona.
+On 4 June 2021, Paredes led PSG to their first-ever league title, ending Lyon's run of 14 consecutive titles.
+She also led PSG to the semifinals of the Champions League where her team lost to eventual champions Barcelona.